Augmented Minimax Linear Estimation: Introduction

-Consider the estimation of $\psi(m)$ where $\psi(\cdot)$ is a known mean-square-continuous linear functional.
+Consider the estimation of $\psi(m)$ where $\psi(\cdot)$ is an evaluable mean-square-continuous linear functional.
 The estimator we propose takes a plugin estimator $\psi(\hm)$, and then subtracts out an estimate of its error $\psi(\hm)-\psi(m)=\psi(\hm-m)$ obtained as a weighted average of regression residuals,

 Our approach builds on a result of \citet*{chernozhukov2016locally} and \citet*{chernozhukov2018double}, who show that we can use the Riesz representer for $\psi$ to construct efficient estimators of this type.